tschaffter/raspberry-pi/README.md

     cd linux
     make bcm2711_defconfig

-> Note: Navigate to the section [Kernel building] of the Raspberry Pi website to ensure that `bcm2711_defconfig` is the latest configuration to use for the Raspberry Pi 4.
+> Note: Go to the section [Kernel building] of the Raspberry Pi website to check that `bcm2711_defconfig` is the latest configuration to use for the Raspberry Pi 4.

 ### Customize the configuration